synergyjs/synergyjs.org/pages/docs/templates.md

 Some ARIA attributes accept the string values
 "true" and "false".
-These aren't boolean attributes but you can still bind to boolean values and these will be applied as strings.
+These aren't boolean attributes but you can still bind them to booleans and Synergy will apply them as string values.

 Model: